Blog

 How knowledge management impacts productivity

-Knowledge management involves centralising the collective intelligence of an organisation and making knowledge easily available so that all employees have what they need to do their work.
+Knowledge management involves centralizing the collective intelligence of an organization and making knowledge easily available so that all employees have what they need to do their work.

 Here are some ways good knowledge management has a positive impact on productivity: